 Talk to Yourself

-If you are confident enough to go out and interact with people in English language, you can always make yourself both speaker and a listener.
+If you are confident enough to go out and interact with people in the English language, you can always make yourself both speaker and a listener.
 Just stand in front of a mirror and talk to yourself as much as you can.

 Start speaking loudly to yourself in English.
 It could be anything from a simple suggestion such as “Shall we go get a glass of water?.”
 Alternatively, get a book and read a few pages aloud.